Skip to content

 Critical lab results

-If your patient’s lab results are flagged as critical, as defined by the lab company, the clinical team at the authorization network will attempt to reach your patient by phone, up to three times to advise them on the appropriate next steps for their care.
-If the clinical team is unsuccessful in directly contacting the patient by phone, a letter will be mailed to ensure they are directly notified of the critical results.
+If your patient’s lab results are flagged as critical, as defined by the lab company, the clinical team at the authorization network will attempt to reach your patient by phone (up to three times) to advise on the appropriate next steps for their care.
+If the clinical team is unsuccessful in contacting the patient by phone, a letter will be mailed to ensure they are directly notified of the critical results.

 Note:

-Abnormal results or results outside the standard reference range do not necessarily indicate a critical result.
+Abnormal results or results outside the standard reference range don’t necessarily indicate a critical result.
 Critical results are defined by each lab company.

 Authorization network fee